 Ian Norman is the man behind Lonely Speck.
 Together with Astrobackyard, Lonely Speck is a great resource for beginner astrophotographers.

-In particular, Ian’s main astro activity is to photograph the Milky Way from fix tripod.
+In particular, Ian’s main astro activity is to photograph the Milky Way from a fixed tripod.

-The Film Speck One preset collection is available for free on the Lonely Speck website.
-It contains 102 preset, aiming to give your image a distinct look.
+The Film Speck One preset collection is still on the Lonely Speck website and it is still free, with an optional pay-what-you-want donation.
+It contains 102 presets, aiming to give your image a distinct look.
+Eighty-four are color and eighteen are black and white.

 If you are also into landscape or portraiture, you should consider this collection.
 Not all presets are specific to astrophotography.

-Aside from the Film Speck One collections, you can get the Film Speck Pro one for a price.
-The pack contains 17 main styles and 130 fine-tuned presets for starry landscapes.
+Aside from the Film Speck One collection, you can get the Film Speck Pro one for a price.
+The pack contains 17 core styles and 138 fine-tuned presets for starry landscapes.

-If you buy this collection, you get the Urban Dreams Collections for free.
-This collection is more for night urban photography.
+If you buy this collection, you get the Urban Dreams collection for free.
+That one is more for night urban photography, so if you only ever shoot the sky it is a bonus you will not use.

 With Photoshop, you have a greater choice of add-ons and extensions.
 You can install Action packs, Plugins and Extension Panels.